 It’s the question that’s on everybody’s mind.
 When will life return to the way we knew it before the Covid-19 pandemic?
-Even when a vaccine becomes available there are a lot of factors that will go into the efficacy of a vaccine such as how many people take it and the overall effectiveness of the first vaccine that comes out.
+Even as the vaccine continues to roll out, there are many factors that will go into the efficacy of a vaccine such as how many people take it and the overall effectiveness of the first vaccines that come out.

 Vaccine aside, there are other factors that will impact the way life looks going forward.
 Requirements such as face coverings, temperature checks upon entry into public places, and social distancing are likely to remain in place for the foreseeable future.
 The other factor that is sure to stay is technology.
 People have adapted to the use of technology in innovative ways as they navigated work, school, and social lives.

 While some of these factors are determined by public policy, there are other behaviors and routines that people have undertaken on their own accord to adapt to the times we’re living in.
 These are habits to take into account as you’re planning for the future of your fitness or wellness business.
 Consider the following ways that people have adapted and may very well take into their lives even after a vaccine becomes available.

 When hair salons had to close, people started to cut and dye their own hair.
 Or, when home remodeling contractors had to cease doing business out of safety, homeowners found themselves becoming their own home renovation experts.
 This has also become true for individuals who found themselves with more time to explore hobbies and interests so it’s worth keeping this in mind as you’re thinking about the future of your fitness or wellness business.
 Your students may be seeking ways to strengthen their practice from home.
 This is an opportunity to support their journey whether it’s delivering classes or private sessions via Zoom, offering membership packages, or starting a YouTube channel or blog with pre-recorded classes so your students always have an opportunity to practice with you, on their time.